 Introduction to statistics and economics essential for business decision-making.
-Focus on providing a solid background in statistical methods useful in data interpretation as well as micro- and macro-economic foundations influencing business decision-making.
+Focus on providing a solid background in statistical methods useful in data interpretation as well as micro- and macroeconomic foundations influencing business decision-making.
+Prerequisite: BUSB 145 or equivalent knowledge.